luatnc87/streaming-analytics-with-risingwave-and-dbt/README.md

     window_start,
     window_end
 ```
+Note: RisingWave accepts these four materializations:
+- `table`: Create a table.
+- `view`: Create a view.
+- `ephemeral`: This materialization uses `common table expressions` in RisingWave under the hood.
+- `materializedview`: Create a materialized view.
+This materialization is corresponding to the `incremental` one in dbt.
+Since RisingWave is designed to use materialized view to manage data transformation in an incremental way, you don’t need to use the `incremental` materialization and can just use `materializedview`.

 ### Query the results
 You can query the most often viewed threads using the following SQL statement in a SQL client tool: